Major Minor's Majestic March: Reception

 Major Minor's Majestic March received "generally unfavorable reviews" according to review aggregator website Metacritic.

 Major Minor's Majestic March sold poorly in Japan at only 600 copies in its first two days, failing to enter the Media Create top fifty for its week of release.
 300 copies were given away to readers of V-Jump.
 Issue number 202 of Edge Magazine scored the game 3 out of 10.
 Reviews on the Run gave the game 0.0 from Jose "Fubar" Sanchez, and 0.5 from Victor Lucas, two of the lowest scores possible, with the main complaints from both being that "the damn controls don't work!"
 Nintendo Power gave it a 6.0.
-According to Game Informer's Matt Helgeson, who gave the game a 3.0 out of a possible 10: "If I'm going to spend a long period of time with my hand wrapped around an oblong object, moving my arm rapidly up and down, it sure won't be with this game".
+According to Game Informers Matt Helgeson, who gave the game a 3.0 out of a possible 10: "If I'm going to spend a long period of time with my hand wrapped around an oblong object, moving my arm rapidly up and down, it sure won't be with this game".